waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The PC in Pokémon Centers is used for Pokémon and item storage.
 - BERRY trees grow new BERRIES every day.

-# Current Quest: Explore Goldenrod Department Store
+# Current Quest: Train for Whitney Rematch
-- **Objective:** Fully explore all floors of the Goldenrod Department Store.
+- **Objective:** Train my entire party to a higher level on Route 35.
-- **Status:** Currently on the B1F, solving the box puzzle.
+- **Status:** Currently in the tall grass on Route 35.

 # Key Items
 - **HIVEBADGE:** From Bugsy.
 Allows traded POKéMON up to L30 to obey and enables the use of CUT outside of battle.